 Erected 1965 by Texas Highway Department.
 (Marker Number 927.)

 Location.
 33° 43.545′ N, 102° 45.567′ W. Marker is in Morton, Texas, in Cochran County.
-Marker is on North Main Street north of West Washington Avenue, on the left when traveling north.
-Touch for map.
+Marker is on North Main Street north of West Washington Avenue Touch for map.
 Marker is at or near this postal address: 100 North Main Street, Morton TX 79346, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
-Morton Memorial Cemetery (approx. Buffalo Soldier Tragedy of 1877 (approx. 1.3 miles away); Enochs Cemetery (approx. 10 miles away); Former Whiteface Motel (approx. 12.1 miles away); La Pista de Vida Agua (approx. 12.9 miles away).
+At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
+Morton Memorial Cemetery (approx. 1.2 miles away); Buffalo Soldier Tragedy of 1877 (approx. 1.3 miles away); Enochs Cemetery (approx. 10 miles away); Coyote Lake (approx. 11.3 miles away); Former Whiteface Motel (approx. 12.1 miles away); Maple Cemetery (approx. 12.7 miles away); La Pista de Vida Agua (approx. 12.9 miles away).

 Regarding Cochran County.
 Pvt.
 Robert E. Cochran is my distant cousin.
 My name is Terry Lee Cochran and I'm a Cochran Family Genealogist from Taylor, Texas.
 Robert Cochran was born and raised in New Hampshire and not New Jersey.
 I got the "Handbook of Texas" corrected a couple of years ago with the help of the DRT at the Alamo.